openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 ### **1.7 Install packages, ssh keys, and other settings**

 From a new terminal or PuTTY window, `ssh myedisonhostname.local`.
-If you can't connect via `youredisonhostname.local` (for example, on a Windows PC without iTunes), you can instead connect directly to the IP address you found with `ifconfig` above.
+If you can't connect via `myedisonhostname.local` (for example, on a Windows PC without iTunes), you can instead connect directly to the IP address you found with `ifconfig` above.

-Log in as root (with the password you just set above), and run (first line will be quick, second and third lines will take awhile):
+Login as root (with the password you just set above), and run (first line will be quick, second and third lines will take awhile):

 ```
 dpkg -P nodejs nodejs-dev